miikanissi/miikanissi.com/content/posts/how-to-setup-native-nvim-lsp-for-code-analysis.md

 ## Afterword

-Setting up nvim LSP client to work with different LSP servers can seem a bit intimidating as most things need to be configured manually.
+Setting up the nvim LSP client to work with different LSP servers can seem a bit intimidating as most things need to be configured manually.
 The benefit of this is that most of everything on how the LSP client behaves can be customized from keybindings to default behavior.
 There are plenty of other things that can be customized but this basic